-Residents received good support to achieve and maintain health.
+Residents received support to achieve and maintain health.

 There was good access to the general practitioner (GP) and allied health professionals.
-A member of the staff team was a qualified nurse and carried out regular health assessments.
 The inspector reviewed the appointment record for some residents and observed that they were regularly seen by their GP.
-An out of hours service was also available.
+An out-of-hours service was also available.
 There was good access to the allied health professionals such as the dentist, optician, psychologist and speech and language therapist (SALT) as required.